 Summary

-An authority typically needs to hold some contentious state and perform mutations on top of it.
+Any Authority’s role is to establish Trust.
+Blockchains are systems that yield Resilience science-based trust.
+An authority typically needs to hold some (contentious) state and perform mutations on top of it.
 This state is either in the real world or the digital world.

 Footnotes

-1. The Network State book proposes steps through which digital authorities can evolve into gaining legitimacy in the real world, which is very much related to the enforcement issue mentioned above.
+2. The Network State book proposes steps through which digital authorities can evolve into gaining legitimacy in the real world, which is very much related to the enforcement issue mentioned above.